KHardik1698/JSPomodoroTimer/README.md

 # Demo:

-Live Demo of the JavaScript Timer can be found here:\
+Live Demo of the JavaScript Pomodoro Timer can be found here:\
 https://khardik1698.github.io/JSPomodoroTimer/